 Any call center representative knows that spoken communication is their craft.
 The ability to speak professionally, politely, and with a purposeful message can make or break a call.
 Phrases we use in everyday conversation are often too casual to use with a customer or client, so it’s imperative to be careful with your words.
 Here are some helpful dos and don’ts for common customer service phrases.

 “I don’t know”

-While this may be the fact, it is not what callers want to hear when they are proactively looking for assistance.
-Cell center representatives should be equipped with enough poise to see problems and questions as opportunities for customer service.
+While this may be the fact, this is one of those customer service phrases to avoid, especially when the customer is proactively looking for assistance.
+Call center representatives should be equipped with enough poise to see problems and questions as opportunities for customer service.